Stay tuned, stay hungry, and go cook something already!

 Procedure

-Preheat your oven to 400 degrees and lightly oil a sheet pan.
-Toss all the ingredients together and spread out on sheet pan.
-Roast 20 minutes, or until they are tender in the center and browned on the outside.
-Adjust salt and pepper and serve.
+Preheat your oven to 400 degrees and lightly oil your sheet pan.
+Take your slices chokes and toss everything together then spread out on sheet pan and roast 20 minutes or until they are tender in the center and browned on the outside.
+Adjust salt and pepper at this point then serve.

 Monday, January 22, 2024